lmdbjava/native/README.md

 Should you require native build artifacts produced by this project (eg you are developing some new Java library etc), these are always available from the [JCenter](https://bintray.com/bintray/jcenter) repository.
-We synchronise a subset of the artifacts to Maven Central, but JCentre is the primary repository.
+We synchronise a subset of the artifacts to Maven Central, but JCenter is the primary repository.

 ### Support